Joel Daly: Other work

 In 1988, Joel Daly received a Juris Doctor from Chicago-Kent College of Law after four years of taking evening classes.
 He became director of external relations at the John Marshall Law School in 2005, and also taught some classes there.

 In 2007, Daly was named a spokesperson for the U.S. District Court in Chicago.

 One of Daly's other interests was acting.
 In 1994 he played Atticus Finch in a stage adaptation of To Kill a Mockingbird, and in 2000 he starred as Patsy McCall in a production of William J. Kennedy's Grand View.
-He played a news reporter in the controversial 2006 film Death of a President, which portrays the fictional assassination of George W. Bush.
+He played a news reporter in the 2006 film Death of a President, which portrays the fictional assassination of George W. Bush.
 Daly said he did not regret his involvement, saying, "It's a gutsy undertaking to do the fictional assassination of a living president who's still in office.
 It's something that's in the American psyche.
 So dealing with this in a fictional forum – albeit a realistic one – is perhaps a purgative," he told the Chicago Sun-Times.

-Daly has also dabbled in music, especially country music and yodeling.
-He has sung with a group called The Sundowners and occasionally wrote his own songs.
+Daly also dabbled in music, especially country music and yodeling.
+He sang with a group called The Sundowners and occasionally wrote his own songs.
 His autobiography, The Daly News, was published by Eckhartz Press in 2014.